Native American people and Mormonism: Marriages between Native Americans and White Latter Day Saints

 Many church leaders had different views on these unions, however, and they were rare, and those in these marriages were looked down upon by many LDS community members.
-Native American men were prohibited from marrying white women in Mormon communities.
-Though, he would later oppose the marriage of Native American men to white LDS women, Young performed the first recorded sealing ceremony between a "Lamanite" and a white member in October 1845 when an Oneida man Lewis Dana and Mary Gont were sealed in the Nauvoo Temple.
-Though few in number, another notable example of a Native American man marrying an LDS woman at the time was Ute violinist David Lemmon marrying Josephine Neilson in the St. George temple in 1890.
-More common, however, was the experience of Tony Tillohash in the early 1900s who was rejected by the parents of a white LDS woman he proposed to, and was told to marry among his people.
+Native American men were prohibited from marrying White women in Mormon communities.
+Though, he would later oppose the marriage of Native American men to White LDS women, Young performed the first recorded sealing ceremony between any "Lamanite" and White member in October 1845 when an Oneida man Lewis Dana and Mary Gont were sealed in the Nauvoo Temple.
+Though few in number, another notable example of a Native American man marrying an LDS woman at the time was the 1890 marriage of Ute violinist David Lemmon and Josephine Neilson in the St. George Utah Temple.
+More common, however, was the experience of Tony Tillohash in the early 1900s who was rejected by the parents of a White LDS woman he proposed to, and was told to marry among his people.

-There is evidence that Young may have married his Bannock servant Kahpeputz (Sally) Young (who later married Ute chief Kanosh).
-Kanosh and Kahpeputz were later both buried in their LDS temple robes as is custom for LDS adherents.
+There is evidence that Young may have married his Bannock servant Kahpeputz (Sally) Young.
+Kahpeputz would later marry Ute chief Kanosh) in a temple, and they were both buried in their LDS temple robes, a custom for LDS members.

 By 1870 only about 30 Mormon men had Native American wives, and few further interracial marriages with Native Americans occurred.
 Later Mormons believed that Native American skins would be lightened through some other method.
-Under the presidency of Spencer W. Kimball, the church began discouraging interracial marriages with Native Americans.
+Under the presidency of Spencer W. Kimball, the church discouraged interracial marriages with Native Americans.
 In 2013, the LDS Church disavowed previous teachings which stated that interracial marriage is a sin.

 Other Latter Day Saint groups' teachings

-In 1920 the Reorganized Church of Jesus Christ of Latter Day Saints (now called Community of Christ) published a pamphlet titled Whence Came the Red Man which summarized The Book of Mormon stating, "two great camps ... began to quarrel bitterly among themselves.
+In 1920, what was then the Reorganized Church of Jesus Christ of Latter Day Saints (now called the Community of Christ), published a pamphlet titled Whence Came the Red Man which summarized the Book of Mormon stating, "two great camps ... began to quarrel bitterly among themselves.
 Part of them became the color of fine copper and the red brethren fought against the white."